kynex7510/3dbrew/content/GPU/External_Registers.md

 tile are laid out sequentially in memory, and so this should be taken into account when calculating the transfer parameters.

 Specifying invalid/junk values for the TextureCopy dimensions can result in the GPU hanging while attempting to process this TextureCopy.
+For instance, when in contiguous mode the size must be at least 16; when in gap mode, the size must be at least 192, and the line width must not be 0.

 ## Command List